aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getHeightPixel() {#getHeightPixel--}

-Gets or sets the height of frame in units of Pixel.
+Gets or sets the height of the frame in units of pixels.

 ```javascript
 getHeightPixel() : number;